Gistyr/GOBSG/README.md

   - Request a commercial license by contacting: `contact@gistyr.dev`
 #### For full license text:
 See `LICENSES/LICENSE-POLYFORM-SMALL-BUSINESS.md` or visit <https://polyformproject.org/licenses/small-business/1.0.0>.
+### Learn
+> The best way to understand this code is to read it.
+> The code base is no very large, and there are descriptive comments.
+> Or have an LLM summarize it for you.
 # Intended Architecture
 **Three components are needed:** `web client`, `GOBSG`, `OpenID Provider`
 ### Login Flow: